ournetworks/ournetworks.ca/2018/sprints.md

 ## Propose a Sprint

 Anyone can propose a Sprint in the lead up to--and at--the conference.
-If a topic comes up during Our Networks and you feel a Sprint may be the right format to test / kickstart the project, we encourage you to propose a Sprint!
+If a topic comes up during Our Networks and you feel a Sprint may be the right format to test/kickstart the project, we encourage you to propose a Sprint!

 Pitching a Sprint involves [editing this page on GitHub](https://github.com/ournetworks/ournetworks.ca/edit/master/2018/sprints.md) to add a short description about the idea along with the following information: